alainwolf/openwrt-backup/README.md

 While this might seem a bit overstreched for the mere backup of a home router, which usually runs quietly and doesn't even change much ...

-I could be done with 3 commandlines dropped into a crontab.
+I could be done with 3 command-lines dropped into a crontab.

-I wrote this mostly as a exercise to get a grip on some issues wich I kept bumping against over an over.
+I wrote this mostly as a exercise to get a grip on some issues which I kept bumping against over an over.

 I run shell scripts on many different systems, on some of them (especially the embedded ones) there is no bash available.